Organic Sticky Masala Chai

 Fructose-free and has a lower glycemic index (GI) than traditional sweeteners such as honey or maple syrup.
 This ingredient has been used in our masala chai mix as has been found to prevent blood sugar spikes- which is common with other high glycemic index sweeteners.

 A low GI alternative which is considered suitable for people with fructose sensitivities.
 Known to be one of the most sustainable sweeteners in the world, Coconut Nectar adds rich caramel tones to our unique Sticky Masala Chai blend.

 Cinnamon is known to assist in balancing blood sugar levels and warming the digestive tract for improved digestion.
 The volatile oils in cinnamon are antibacterial, antifungal, and antiviral.
 Cinnamon is considered to be an overall body tonic.

 Ginger is gently stimulating, which improves oxygen transport throughout the body.
 It has been used for relief from cramping, gas and nausea throughout history.
 Ginger has also been beneficial in both motion sickness, and morning sickness in pregnancy for hundreds of years.

 Cardamon (Elettaria cardamomum)

-Native to the evergreen forests of India.
-As well as being used in Indian cuisine, it has made it's way into Ayurvedic medicine for its outstanding health benefits.
+Cardamon is native to the evergreen forests of India.
 Cardamon has been found to improve digestive and cardiovascular health.
 It is used to treat nausea, bloating, acidity, gas and heartburn.
 Cardamon's phytonutrients act in the body as an antioxidant, helping cells resist cellular ageing.